Recommendations

 Less Wrong

 The rationalist community blog.
 Scott got his start here.
 Be warned, some people find them so detestable that they've formed entire anti-rationalist communities.
 I don't even disagree with most of their criticisms, but it can't be denied that the rationalists are outputting high effort content that seems a little more edifying to spend time on (While forming your own opinions!
-The rationalists might be completely wrong about everything but at least they are high effort, high quality falsehoods) than hate threads.
-Also, their web design is sweet.
+The rationalists might be completely wrong about everything but at least they are high effort, high quality falsehoods) than haters doing what they gonna do.
+Also, the web design is sweet.

 Gwern

-Another prominent rationalist, this time with an over-engineered website and an autistic fixation on a strange grab bag of subjects.
+Another prominent rationalist, this time with an over-engineered website and a dogged fixation on a strange grab bag of topics.
 There's something charming about the unapologetic nerdiness he attacks his subjects with, writing way more words than necessary and accumulating huge amounts of visualizations and links.

 Dynomight